The Boss Is Back: Broadway Reopens With The Return Of 'Springsteen On Broadway'

-NEW YORK (CBSNewYork) — Starting Saturday, the Boss is back on Broadway.
+NEW YORK (CBSNewYork) — Broadway officially reopened Saturday, and the Boss was front and center with the return of “Springsteen on Broadway.”

-People lined up outside the St. James Theatre on 44th Street for “Springsteen on Broadway,” Bruce Springsteen’s autobiographical musical.READ MORE: Death Toll Rises To 5 In Miami Building Collapse
+As CBS2’s Kiran Dhillon reports, the energy in the Theatre District was electric and fans said they were thrilled to be back.READ MORE: Death Toll In Florida Building Collapse Rises To 9

+“The show was fantastic.
+The energy was electric.
+He was incredible,” one fan said.

 Broadway is back!
 Springsteen on Broadway, Bruce Springsteen’s autobiographical musical, kicks off tonight @CBSNewYork #broadway #musical #brucespringsteen #nyc #covid #ny fans are eagerly awaiting the boss’ arrival pic.twitter.com/Z0VHU3pawe